justin808/justin808.github.io/source/_posts/2013-04-27-octopress-setup-with-github-and-org-mode.markdown

      instructions seem to degrade in accuracy over time.
 </li>
 <li>Any interest in using org-mode to publish to Octopress including some
-     reasons I use org-mode
+     reasons I use Org Mode (with Emacs).
 </li>
 <li>Some explanation of what Octopress and git are doing.
 </li>
-<li>How to use LiveReload with Octopress and org-mode
+<li>How to use LiveReload with Octopress and Org Mode.
 </li>
 <li>Anybody curious about how using free github pages works to host Octopress.
 </li>